 The Mayor and City Council appoint the Presiding, Associate, and Acting judges for two-year terms.
 The Court Administrator serves as the Department Head and Chief Administrative Officer of the Court and supervises all non-judicial divisions.

-The Service and Operation's Division of the Court is the heart of the operation of the Court, and is staffed by the Chief Deputy Court Clerk and six Deputy Clerks who serve on a full time basis.
+The Service and Operation's Division of the Court is the heart of the operation of the Court, and is staffed by the Deputy Court Administrator and six Deputy Clerks who serve on a full time basis.
 This division provides administrative support to the Judicial Division of the Court and is responsible for all docketing of cases, record keeping of cases filed, and related reports.
 This division assists the Judicial Division in recording the proceedings of the Court and in preparing writs, processes and other papers as required.
 This division gives receipts for all fines, forfeitures, and fees payable to the Court, deposits the fines with the Finance Department, and prepares necessary fiscal reports.

 More citizens come in contact with the judicial system through municipal courts than any other court, and the personnel of the Municipal Court of Norman endeavor to present an image to the citizens of Norman, in substance as well as form, which is reflective of judicial administration at its best.
 The Court is committed to the proposition that its function is to see equal justice provided to all.
 In light of that, the Court is dedicated to protecting the rights of the individual citizen accused of a violation, yet, upon conviction assessing a penalty which will deter the offender from similar conduct, therefore acting for the ultimate welfare of the entire community.